1jour1vin

 intensity

-This lovely Saint-Bris perfectly captures the essence of its grape variety (100% Sauvignon) and the limestone soils of the appellation’s plateaus.
-Intense and fresh on the nose, it is marked by notes of blackcurrant buds.
-On the palate, it is fresh and silky, expressing itself with spontaneity.
+This lovely Saint-Bris perfectly expresses the grape variety from which it is made (100% Sauvignon) and the limestone soil of the appellation’s plateaus.
+Intense and fresh on the nose, it is characterized by notes of blackcurrant buds.
+The palate is fresh and silky, expressing itself with spontaneity.
 A wine of exquisite lightness!

 Buy your William Fèvre wines at the best price in a private sale!